 In a medium-sized stockpot, heat vegetable oil.
 Add onion and bell pepper.
 Cook until the onion is translucent, then add the garlic, stirring frequently until brown.
 (Be sure not to burn the garlic.)
-Add 1⁄2 cup of the water, the soups and the margarine.
+Add 1/3 cup of the water, the soups and the margarine.
 Add the cream and stir until all of the ingredients are mixed well.
 Then add corn and the rest of the water.
 Let simmer for about 2 to 3 minutes; add seasonings to taste.
 Add crawfish and let simmer 10 minutes on low setting.
 Add the green onion and turn off heat source.
 You must stir this soup frequently while it is cooking.
 Set the heat on medium to start.
-Be careful not to scorch the soup.

-by Melissa Hemmans(Baton Rouge)

-a staff attorney practicing

-in the civil litigation area
+Be by Melissa Hemmans (Baton Rouge), a staff attorney practicing in the civil litigation area olive oil

-Smoked Turkey and Andouille Sausage Gumbo
+Duck and Andouille Sausage Gumbo